-In compliance with Section 7(c) of the Endangered Species Act of 1973, as amended, lists of species and critical habitat were acquired from the USFWS Information for Planning and Conservation (IPaC) website on 7 October 2024 (Project Code: 2025-0002730) for the Proposed Action Area.
-The IPaC list included four bat species: the gray bat, Indiana bat, northern long-eared bat, and tricolored bat; one insect: monarch butterfly; and one plant: decurrent false aster.
-A "may affect, not likely to adversely affect" (NLAA) determination was made for gray bat, Indiana bat, northern long-eared bat, tricolored bat, and decurrent false aster and a "not likely to jeopardize the continued existence of" determination for the monarch butterfly.
+In compliance with Section 7(c) of the Endangered Species Act of 1973, as amended, lists of species and critical habitat were acquired from the USFWS Information for Planning and

+Conservation (IPaC) website on 18 March 2025 (Project Code: 2025-0070290) for the Proposed Action Area.
+The IPaC list included three bat species: the gray bat, Indiana bat, and tricolored bat; one fish: pallid sturgeon; and one insect: monarch butterfly.
+A "no effect" determination was made for gray bat and pallid sturgeon, a "may affect, not likely to adversely affect" (NLAA) determination was made for Indiana bat, and tricolored bat, and a "not likely to jeopardize the continued existence of" determination for the monarch butterfly.
 The Service will be invited to consult on these effects determinations during the Public Notice period and any comments will be resolved before the permit is issued.